RedHatGov/fips-compliant-vault/README.md

 following script as an unprivileged user one time on the RHEL installation (the user should have sudo access for this):

-    post-server-install.sh
+    ./post-server-install.sh

 This script makes sure that RHEL 6 is fully patched with all required development packages installed.
 One package that's needed is maven 3 and it's not included in the typical RHEL distribution channels so the above script downloads and installs it from the Apache Maven web site.
-Just make sure that the command:
+Maven is also added to the user's executable search path.
+Make sure that the command: Just make sure that the command:

-    mvn
+    mvn -v

-is on the executable search path.
+works correctly after running the above script.

 Build and Package the Custom Module
 -----------------------------------